r05849032/Four_MVN_test/README.md

 ## Citation
 To cite `Prop.reject()` in publications, use:

 Chi-Hsuan Ho, Yu-Jyun Huang, & Chuhsing Kate Hsiao.
-(2019) The misuse of normality assumption in gene-set analysis.
+(2019) Misuse of the normality assumption in gene-set analysis.
 Submitted.

 ## References
 Korkmaz, S., Goksuluk, D., and Zararsiz, G. (2014) MVN: An R package for assessing multivariate normality. *The R Journal*, 6, 151-162.